-Allergic rhinitis is the set of symptoms that occurs when you breathe in substances you are allergic to.
-These substances are called allergens and are small proteins.
+Allergic rhinitis is the set of symptoms that occur when you breathe in substances you're allergic to, called allergens.

-- Seasonal (intermittent) allergic rhinitis (sometimes called hay fever or rose fever) — This occurs during times of the year when allergens are in the air, like spring, summer, and fall.
-The most common allergens are tree, grass, or weed pollens.
+- Seasonal (intermittent) allergic rhinitis is sometimes called hay fever or rose fever.
+This occurs during times of the year when allergens are in the air, like spring, summer and fall.
+The most common allergens are tree, grass or weed pollens.

-- Perennial (persistent) allergic rhinitis — This condition is caused by allergens that may be present year round.
-These may include chemicals, dust, dust mites, cockroaches, animal dander, or mold spores.
+- Perennial (persistent) allergic rhinitis is caused by allergens that may be present year round.
+These may include chemicals, dust, dust mites, cockroaches, animal dander or mold spores.
 Symptoms may be present any time of year.

 Risk factors that increase your chance of developing allergic rhinitis include: